Feydral/Software-Rasterizer/README.md

 ## Features
 - CPU-based rasterization
 - Real-time display using minifb
+- Resource helper to load any 3D Model you want

 ## Notes
 This is a learning project and is not intended to be a full-featured renderer.